Barbell Shrug: Benefits, Form & Alternate

 If you’re tired of doing front barbell shrugs, or you want to add some variety to your next upper body workout, you can do front barbell shoulder shrugs in many ways that each have their benefits.

 The barbell behind-the-back shoulder shrug is a variation of the front barbell shrug that mainly works the upper traps.
-Having the bar behind you helps in keeping your shoulders pulled up and back rather than rounded forward.
+Having the bar behind you helps keep your shoulders pulled up and back rather than rounded forward.

 It is popular in strength and muscle-focused upper-body training and is often trained on a shoulder day.